commercelayer/commercelayer-docs-api/resources/shipments/create_shipment.md

 ---
-description: How to create A shipment via API
+description: How to create a shipment via API
 ---

-# Create A shipment
+# Create a shipment

 To create a new shipment, send a `POST` request to the `/api/shipments` endpoint, passing the resource arguments in the request body.